JkutkutArchive/Sh_Morse-Code-Converter/README.md

 This repository stores some scripts to convert text to morse code.

 ## Considerations:
+- The scripts only allows to convert text following this Regex expresion **'^[a-z 0-9]*$'**.
+This means that all code not formed with the english characters, numbers or spaces will not be valid.

 - In this repository they are avalible two types of Morse code: reduced and real.
 Real Morse code follows the standar logic of morse code, with the spaces between letters and words.
 However, this type of output tends to become really large prety fast.
 For this reason, the reduced morse code is implemented; where spaces between characters are deleted and spaces between words are reduced.